 Cheers, Santé!

-It’s therefore only natural, being in the middle of wine country, Penticton also has a dynamic craft beer scene with eight breweries, known as the Penticton Beer Blocks, offering some unique local libations along the Penticton Ale Trail.
+There is a saying that ‘it takes a lot of great beer to make fine wine.’
+It’s therefore only natural, being in the middle of wine country, Penticton also has a dynamic craft beer scene with eight breweries, known collectively as the Penticton Beer Blocks, offering some unique local libations along the Penticton Ale Trail.

-Penticton Ale Trail Breweries
+Penticton Beer Blocks Breweries

 - Abandoned Rail Brewing

-- Barley Mill Brew Pub & Sports Bar
+- Barley Mill Brew Pub

 - Cannery Brewing

-- Highway 97 Brewing
+- Highway 97 Brewery

 - Neighbourhood Brewing